RobertGummesson/BuildTimeAnalyzer-for-Xcode/README.md

 If you rather compile it yourself, simply build the Xcode project and restart Xcode.
 The plugin will automatically be installed in `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins`.
 To uninstall, just remove the plugin from there (and restart Xcode).

-The plug-in is developed and tested using Xcode 5.1.1 and Xcode 6.0 (beta).

 ## License

     Copyright (c) 2016, Robert Gummesson